 - Type one or more email addresses in the To field, then click Send.

 The people you invite will receive an email that includes your calendar’s URL.
-The best part, they don’t need to be an iCloud user to view your calendar.
+The best part, they don’t need to be an iCloud user to view your calendar or schedule a meeting with you.

 2. Double tapping minutes.